sups149/log-analyzer/README.md

 ### Installation
 It can be cloned or downloaded from Github and can be imported into IDE of you choice as Gradle project.

-Before build, please change below:
+Please change below Before build:
 - Inside **resources/config.properties** change the configurations as appropriate:

     Example: **jdbc.url=jdbc:hsqldb:hsql://localhost/testdb**